SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

 \subsection{SNoRe overview}

-The pseudocode of SNoRe is presented in Algorithm~\ref{alg2}.
+The pseudocode of SNoRe (with the final step of SNoRe (SDF)) is presented in Algorithm~\ref{alg2}.
 Function $\textrm{SAMPLE}$ takes a distribution vector described in Section~\ref{sec:randomgen} as the input and returns an integer representing walk length sampled from it.
 Function $\textrm{WALK}$ returns a structure that represents a random walk and takes as arguments the starting node and the walk length.
 Function $\textrm{HASH}$ returns the hash value of the inputted walks.
-Function $\textrm{PAGE\_RANK}$ returns a sorted list of nodes based on their PageRank score.
-Function $\textrm{SIM}$ return a number between $0$ and $1$ that represents the similarity between two hashes given as input (distance between the obtained walk distributions).
+Function $\textrm{PAGE\_RANK}$ returns a sorted list of nodes based on their PageRank scores.
+Function $\textrm{SIM}$ returns a number between $0$ and $1$ that represents the similarity between two hashes given as input (distance between the obtained walk distributions).

 Lines $1$--$6$ show the random walk generation step.
 The outer loop iterates over nodes and the inner loop over random walks for each node.
-In line $4$ the generated random walk is transformed into a suitable representation and appended to the ones, already generated.
-In the implementation, we use memoization to sample walk lengths once and use them for all nodes instead of sampling the length for each walk.
-The generated $\textrm{walks}$ are used in random walk hashing step that is outlined in lines $7$--$10$.
+In line $4$ the generated random walk is transformed into a suitable representation and appended to the ones already generated.
+In the implementation, we use memoization to sample walk lengths once and use them for all nodes instead of sampling the length of each walk independently.
+The generated $\textrm{walks}$ are used in the random walk hashing step that is outlined in lines $7$--$10$.

 Hash values (vectors) are generated in the loop shown in lines $8$--$10$.
 Since hashes are independent between nodes we parallelized this step in the implementation.